While it's true that "Paris is always a good idea," as Audrey Hepburn famous said in classic film Sabrina, when is the best time to visit Paris?

-Smaller crowds, comfortable weather, and long periods of daylight provide compelling reasons to visit Paris in May, June, September, and October - but just be aware that you're likely to pay the most for plane fares and hotel rates during these months.
+Smaller-than-peak crowds, comfortable weather, and long periods of daylight provide compelling reasons to visit Paris in May, June, September, and October - but just be aware that you're likely to pay a premium for plane fares and hotel rates during these months.

 Keep in mind that you can economize in other ways.
 Stop by a bakery or market for a inexpensive sandwich instead of having a pricier meal in a bistro.
-Take the Metro rather than a taxi.
-Get a sightseeing pass in order to get free admission to museums and other attractions.
-And check out things to do in Paris for free.
+Take the metro or walk rather than a taxi or Uber.
+Get a Paris Museum Pass or Paris Pass in order to get free admission to museums and other attractions.

 If you want to avoid visiting Paris at times when hotel rooms are scarce and rates soar astronomically high, you should plan your travel to not coincide with two of the city's biggest trade shows/exhibitions.
 Fortunately, each event takes place every other year.